ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

 # Securing remote administration using runmqsc
 {: #mqoc_remote_ssl_runmqsc_admin}

-This document describes the process of enabling TLS for remote administration of an MQ on Cloud queue manager using the `runmqsc` command line interface.
+This document describes the process of enabling TLS for remote administration of an {{site.data.keyword.mq_short}} queue manager using the `runmqsc` command line interface.
 {: shortdesc}

 ## Before you begin
 {: #mqoc_remote_ssl_runmqsc_admin_prereq}

 1. If your queue manager is version 9.2.1 revision 1 or older, you must first configure TLS security on the MQ channel.
 For newer versions, TLS is enabled by default with the ANY_TLS12_OR_HIGHER cipher.
-    - For details on how to enable TLS please refer to [Enabling TLS security for MQ channels in MQ on Cloud](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl).
+    - For details on how to enable TLS please refer to [Enabling TLS security for MQ channels in {{site.data.keyword.mq_short}}](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl).
     - For the purposes of this topic we assume that the CLOUD.ADMIN.SVRCONN channel has been configured with the cipherspec ANY_TLS12_OR_HIGHER, and SSL Authentication (SSLCAUTH) as Optional
     - An additional section at the end of this topic describes how to extend the TLS configuration to support mutual TLS authentication of the runmqsc client
 2. This topic describes using a JSON format CCDT to tell runmqsc how to connect to the queue manager